Aug. 16 – Sept. 30, 2001

 Unfortunately, they too are a bit in bumf*ck nowhere, so I spent the week working, we’d go for the occasional walk, and Misa would try to venture outside the house to “soak in the culture”.

-Misa on one of her trip to the centre.
+Misa on one of her trips to the centre.

 The average people we visit must think we’re sometimes pathetic.
 I mean, here we are, visiting some other country, and all we do is loaf around the house all day watching movies, playing Nintendo, sleeping a lot…